How Literature is Studied in a Principle Approach Education

 - Focus only on the main message that the author is sharing,

 - Write down sub-messages from each chapter in addition to the main message.

 The main message will likely be one of the Seven Loves of Literature that The Noah Plan® Literature Curriculum Guide teaches about on pp. 85-86.

 As already mentioned, the author has a message he or she wants to share.
 Learning about the author adds layers of meaning to the story and the message(s) in their work.
 The Noah Plan® Curriculum Guide on page 135 has us consider the following:

-Please tell me, does this post help you understand how to implement the Principle Approach® method in literature studies?
+Please tell me, does this post help you understand how to implement The Principle Approach® in literature studies?
 If you have any questions or suggestions, please share them in the comments below for our community.